stevenrouk/practice/auto_sklearn/README.md

 $ docker run -it mfeurer/auto-sklearn bin/bash
 ```

+_(Note: the above image doesn't have matplotlib, seaborn, or statsmodels installed.
+You can use the `stevenrouk/autosklearn` image if you want these packages, or see the Dockerfile in this repo if you want to install additional packages into your base autosklearn image.)

 Now that we're "inside" the Docker container, we can test importing autosklearn using ipython.

 ```shell